ximplementation/ximplementation/README.md

 # ximplementation
-Ximplementation lets you write implementation freely based on Java annotation.
+Ximplementation is a framework lets you write implementation freely based on Java annotations and makes your program support runtime polymorphism.

 It has two core annotations: